8 Tips For Bringing Houseplants Indoors For The Winter

 A woman standing next to the window with her houseplants

 Find the bright spot.
-Help acclimate plants to reduced light by moving them to a shady location one week prior to moving indoors.
-This will help reduce significant shock and the shedding of all its leaves.
+One week before moving indoors, help plants acclimate to reduced light by moving them to a shady location.
+This will help reduce significant shock and the shedding of all their leaves.
 But remember, some leaf drop is completely normal.
-If your plants have been in full sun all summer, consider creating a space under a high lumen grow light to keep them happy indoors for the winter.
+If your plants have been in full sun all summer, consider creating a space under a high-lumen grow light to keep them happy indoors for the winter.

-Top Tip: Plant growth will suffer if the grow lights are left on constantly though, so be sure to set a timer for at least 8 hours of dark per day.
+Top Tip: Plant growth will suffer if the grow lights are left on constantly, though, so be sure to set a timer for at least 8 hours of darkness per day.

 Humidity